Deployment Steps

 • Tag Key: x-chkp-source-object

-Note: To avoid unexpected behavior, the name of the object must not match the CIDR format.
+Note: To prevent unexpected behavior, the name of the object must not match the CIDR format.

 Example: